PARENT-RESIDENT

 ProVisas advisory fee: Fixed-fee per case where sponsor income and applicant background are straightforward; time-based for complex matters (joint sponsorship across multiple children, blended-family circumstances, prior visa refusals).
 Specific fees disclosed at consultation and confirmed in your engagement letter.

 INZ government fees are passed through at cost.
 We don't mark up government charges.
-Note: lodging an EOI doesn't guarantee selection — even a complete EOI may sit in the ballot for the full 2-year validity without being drawn.
+Note: lodging an EOI doesn't guarantee selection, and even a complete EOI may sit in the ballot for the full 2-year validity without being drawn.

 Typical timeline